-Going to a wedding?
-You’ll add a celebratory feel to a traditional tweed suit by wearing a bold red waistcoat beneath your jacket.
-Similarly, a soft grey tweed waistcoat tones down the starkness of a navy tweed office suit.
+Want to add a more celebratory feel to a traditional tweed suit?
+Wear a bold red waistcoat beneath your heritage tweed jacket.
+Similarly, a soft grey tweed waistcoat can be used to tone down the starkness of a formal business suit.

 The versatility of tweed comes into its own in the winter when layering is key to keeping you snug.

-Think moleskin trousers, country check shirt, wool jumper and country tweed jacket for walks, visits to your local pub or a meal out.
-Alternatively, put your best foot forward wearing your tweed trousers, with a cosy tattersall shirt, waistcoat and quilted jacket – if it’s really cold a wax jacket or tweed long coat really looks the business.
+Think moleskin trousers, country check shirt, wool jumper and country tweed jacket for winter walks.
+Alternatively, put your best foot forward wearing your tweed trousers, with a cosy Tattersall shirt, waistcoat and quilted jacket – if it’s really cold, a wax jacket or tweed long coat really looks the business.

-Feeling chilly in your jeans and sweat top?
+Feeling chilly in your jeans and t-shirt?
 Summer evenings are seldom as balmy as we’d like them to be, but by carrying a tweed jacket with you, you’ll be warm when the sun dips below the horizon.